6 Torsion

 \[ P=\frac{W}{t}=\frac{F \times d}{t} \]

-Within the context of rotating shafts, the force would be the force applied to the outer edge of the shaft that results in torque and the distance would be the arc length that a point on the edge of the shaft travels around the circumference in a given amount of time, t.
-Figure 6.14 illustrates this point.
+Within the context of rotating shafts, the force is applied to the outer edge of the shaft and results in torque.
+The distance is the arc length that a point on the edge of the shaft travels around the circumference in a given amount of time, t.
+Figure 6.14 helps to illustrate.

-If the arclength over which point B travels, BB’ = rθ, then W = Frθ.
-However, Fr is also equal to the torque T on the shaft, so W = Tθ.
+If the arc-length over which point B travels is BB’ = rθ, then W = F(rθ).
+Since torque is equal to (F)(r), we can see that W = Tθ.

 T = Torque [N·m, lb·in.]